canonical/pebble/README.md

         # (Optional) A list of log targets to forward this service's logs to.
         # The names given here will be matched against targets defined in the
-        # `log-targets` section of the plan.
+        # "log-targets" section of the plan.
 If no targets are specified, this
         # service's logs will be forwarded to all "opt-out" targets.
         log-targets: [<log target names>]